38 IBS Remedies That Will Change Your Life

 The following foods are considered to be low FODMAP foods or foods that contain low amounts of fructose, lactose, fructans, galactans, and polyols.
 According to the Low FODMAPs dietary guidelines, consuming low FODMAPs, like the ones below, and avoiding high FODMAPs, alleviates symptoms of IBS.

 Eggs are a green light when it comes to battling IBS.
-Beyond easily upping your daily protein count— each 85-calorie eggs packs a solid 7 grams of the muscle-builder—eggs also boost your health.
+Beyond easily upping your daily protein count—each 85-calorie eggs packs a solid 7 grams of the muscle-builder—eggs also boost your health.
 They’re loaded with amino acids, antioxidants and iron.
-Don't just reach for the whites, though; the yolks boast a fat-fighting nutrient called choline, so opting for whole eggs can actually help you trim down.
-When you're shopping for eggs, pay attention to the labels.
+Don’t just reach for the whites, though; the yolks boast a fat-fighting nutrient called choline, so opting for whole eggs can actually help you trim down.
+When you’re shopping for eggs, pay attention to the labels.
 You should be buying organic, when possible.
-These are certified by the USDA and are free from antibiotics, vaccines and hormones.
-And cross-reverence this list of IBS foods against these 29 Best Proteins for Weight Loss and expand your muscle-building options.
+These are certified by the USDA and are free from antibiotics, vaccines, and hormones.

 Not only are these low in fructans, but they fight stress.
 When we stress out, IBS flares and the body starts pumping out the hormone cortisol, which encourages the body to store cholesterol-raising fat around the midsection.
 The good news is that vitamin C-rich foods like peppers can squash stress.
 According to German researchers, the nutrient can lower levels of cortisol during stressful situations, helping to uncover your abs and keep you out of the bathroom.
 Chop some peppers, add them to a hot pan with some olive oil, add in two or three eggs and scramble them up!